Should Your Child See a Doctor?

 - Sinus congestion fullness lasts more than 14 days

 - Nasal discharge lasts over 14 days

 - You have other questions or concerns

 - It's normal for healthy children to get at least 6 colds a year.
 This is because there are so many viruses that cause colds.
 With each new cold, your child's body builds up immunity to that virus.

-- Most parents know when their child has a cold, often because they have it too or other children in child care or school have it.
-You don't need to call or see your child's doctor.
+- Most parents know when their child has a cold.
+Sometimes, they have it too or other children in school have it.
+Most often, you don't need to call or see your child's doctor.
 You do need to call your child's doctor if your child develops a complication.
 Examples are an earache or if the symptoms last too long.

-- The average cold lasts about 2 weeks and we don't have any medicine to make it go away sooner.
+- The normal cold lasts about 2 weeks.
+There are no drugs to make it go away sooner.

-- However, we have good ways to relieve many of the symptoms.
-With most colds, the initial symptom is a runny nose, followed in 3 or 4 days by a congested nose.
-The treatment for each is different.
+- But, there are good ways to help many of the symptoms.
+With most colds, the starting symptom is a runny nose.
+This is followed in 3 or 4 days by a stuffy nose.
+The treatment for each symptom is different.

-- The nasal mucus and discharge is washing viruses and bacteria out of the nose and sinuses.
+- The nasal mucus and discharge is washing germs out of the nose and sinuses.